Requests for Proposal

 Background

-Hiawatha Academies (HA) is a public, charter school network located in south Minneapolis and primarily serving the south Minneapolis community.
-In the 2025-2026 school year, Hiawatha will have one elementary school (K-4), one middle school (5-8) and one high school (9-12).
+Hiawatha Academies (HA) is a public charter school network located in south Minneapolis.
+In the 2026–2027 school year, HA will operate:

 School Year |